-Deferred revenue represents grant and contract funds received for services to be performed by the Center, which have not yet been expended under terms of the grant and contract agreements and which do not meet the criteria for reporting as contributions.
-The Center recognizes these amounts as revenue as such funds are expended.
-The Center also includes certain construction grants from the federal government as deferred revenue, which are recognized as revenue at the same rate as depreciation expense.
+Deferred revenue represents grant and contract funds received in advance for research to be performed by the Center in future periods.
+The Center recognizes these amounts as revenue as the research is performed.
+The Center also includes certain construction grants as deferred revenue, which are recognized as revenue at the same rate as the corresponding depreciation expense.

-The balance in grants and contracts receivable, net, as reflected on the accompanying statement of financial position, represents expenditures made in accordance with the terms of provisions of the grants and contracts not yet reimbursed by cash.
+The balance in grants and contracts receivable, represents expenditures made in accordance with the terms of provisions of the grants and contracts not yet reimbursed by cash.